g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 Summarized, Micronaut is a very interesting framework that uses quite a different approach than others on the market.
 By doing so, it allows you to write very fast running microservices that require less resources.
 Be aware though, since these annotation processors run at build time, your builds may take longer.

 Personally, I really loved trying out Micronaut.
 If there's one downside I'd have to mention is that after using Spring through all these years, I started to get used to the quality of the documentation they have.
-While Micronaut's documentation is also very great, sometimes it took me a while to find certain things in the documentation (but that might be my personal experience).
+While Micronauts documentation is also very great, sometimes it took me a while to find certain things in the documentation (but that might be my personal experience).

 Thanks for making it to the end of this lengthy tutorial.
 As usual, you can find the code that I used for this example on [GitHub](https://github.com/g00glen00b/micronaut-examples/tree/master/employee-service-openapi).